Free music for podcasts

 Can I use music from my favorite band on my podcast?

 Unfortunately, no. Any commercial music is under copyright and can't be used in your podcast.
 Spotify, in particular, has been scanning all podcast episodes and is removing podcasts that contain fingerprints of popular songs.

-Best sites for finding free podcast music:
+Best free podcast music sites:

 Openverse – this site scours the web for high-quality free music audio tracks that podcasters can use for their intro music.
 WordPress runs it.

-Music for Makers – when you sign up for their mailing list you'll get a new free track every week.
+Music for Makers – when you sign up for their mailing list, you'll get a new free track every week.
 There's a lot of variety in the songs that Logan produces.
 I ended up upgrading to the paid service because it's so good.
 (The song we use on the Build your SaaS podcast is from here!)